43 Stunning door ideas – internal doors, front doors, service doors and more

 7. Internal swing door

-This is a good option for those who like a stark and minimalist appearance.
+When it comes to living room door ideas, a minimalist swing door can be a good choice.
 Swing doors are popular because they won't hit the walls or furniture when they open.
 There's no need to install a frame as the doorway opening itself remains untouched.